-EMERGENCY EVACUATION PLAN
+EMERGANCY EVACUATION PLAN

-- 1) There are eight exits in the building, the front door is located at the east end of the building.
-All exit signs are clearly marked.
-Meet in the parking lot on the northeast end of the building.
+- 1) There are two exits in the building, the front door is located at the north end of the building and exits to 18th street.
+The second exit is located at the south end of the building and exits into to the ally.
 Please refer to diagram at end of this handbook. - 2) In the event of evacuation please proceed to the nearest exit available.
-Students performing services, please escort your client with you to the nearest exit. - 3) Students and clients must stay in this area in order that staff may take attendance. - 4) No one may enter the building until the staff gives approval. - 5) No smoking in the event of an evacuation, this is NOT a break. - 6) No one leaves the site until dismissed. - 7) Listed below are the procedures to be followed in an emergency: - a.
+Students performing services, please escort your client with you to the nearest exit. - 3) Students, clients and staff are to meet in the parking lot across the street on 18th street. - 4) Students and clients must stay in this area in order that staff may take attendance. - 5) No one may enter the building until the staff gives approval. - 6) No smoking in the event of an evacuation, this is NOT a break. - 7) No one leaves the site until dismissed. - 8) Listed below are the procedures to be followed in an emergency: - a.
 Fire staff and students are to call "911" and evacuate premises - b.
 Medical staff and students are to call "911" for assistance - c.
 Criminal staff and students are to call "911" when safe to do so - d.
 Tornado or earthquake staff and students should remain in the building and go to secure areas.